tibs/markup-history/markup-history-paper.rst

   different sorts of markup.
 And inline meaningful tabs.
 Which is why I don't want to talk about it.
 * `A Brief History of the Development of SMDL and HyTime`_.
 OK, just one link to an article about marking up music.
+Although I actually find Lilypond_ (1996 and later) more interesting.
 * `Why Markdown is not my favourite language`_ (from 2012) shares many of my grumbles about markdown, gives a reasoned look at reStructuredText, and decides that actually the best hope is actually Creole_.
 Unfortunately, I